 He is overflowing with entrepreneurial charisma and mechanical know how.
 He literally keeps the wheels greased and the business on track.
 He entertains us and our customers with his wit, plus he is the guy who lets the dogs out!

 Welcome to Happy Trails Flower Farm.
-Home to Rick and Tanis Clifton, nine dogs, two cats and a vast array of wildlife, bees and other critters.
-We've been blessed with 31 years of marriage and are lucky enough to be able to work side by side.
-My love for growing and Rick's interest in tools and equipment evolved into the most wonderful decision 7 years ago.
+Home to Rick and Tanis Clifton, nine dogs, one cat and a vast array of wildlife, bees and other critters.
+We've been blessed with 36 years of marriage and are lucky enough to be able to work side by side.
+My love for growing and Rick's interest in tools and equipment evolved into the most wonderful decision 12 years ago.
 We took the leap into flower farming and haven't looked back since.

 We grow hundreds of different flowers as well as greenery, vines, pods, cotton and other unusual vegetation, supplying discriminating florists, event designers, grocery stores, flower lovers and the fabulous Pepper Place Farmers Market in Birmingham, Alabama.